Premature Infant - Looking Ahead to the Childhood Years

 young child to achieve the same sequence of developmental milestones as any

-other child.
 For more information about infant and child developmental

 Expect that your premature infant's "lag" in development will catch up at

 about age 2.
 As your child grows into the preschool